stahta01/cmoc/doc/cmoc-manual.markdown

 > writecocofile testing.dsk foo.bin

-Pass `--help` to writecocofile for more options.
+Pass `--help` to writecocofile for the available options.

 For more information on running a CoCo emulator on a GNU/Linux system, see
 <http://sarrazip.com/emul-coco.html>.